adrienneeaston/software-developer-engineer-resume/README.md

 - Administered neuropsychological tests to children and adults, yielding test scores and insights to inform diagnosis by neuropsychologists.
 - Wrote descriptive notes regarding insights and observed test behavior, providing the neuropsychologist a clear picture of the patient for diagnosis and report writing.

+## Education

+Code Fellows | Seattle, WA
+Certificate - Advanced Software Development in Full-StackJavaScript | November 2019

+Chapman University | Orange, CA
+M.A. in Educational Psychology | May 2001

+University of California, San Diego | San Diego, CA
+B.A. in Psychology (minor in Visual Art) | June 1998